-Deputy(ies) Safeguarding Lead: Dr. Sheeba Jojo Allegations Manager: Ms. Asha Chandran P Allackan chan P.
+Deputy Allegations Managers: Ms. Asha Chandran P

-Deputy Allegations Manager: Dr. Sheeba Jojo
+Dr. Sheeba Jojo

-Detail any specific school procedure here: e.g. out of hours, in an emergency or who to contact if an allegation is made about the Principal or DSL etc:
+Detail any specific school procedure here: e.g., out of hours, in an emergency or who to contact if there is a safeguarding issue /an allegation is made about the Principal or DSL etc.

-Out of hours in the absence of both DSL and DDSL will be

-Ms. Simmy Antony simmy.m ood@gemsedu.com (052-6672653)
+Out of hours in the non-availability of the DSL or the DDSL for safeguarding matters, contact Ms. Simmy Antony, Head of Senior Section simmy.m ood@gemsedu.com

-If an allegation is made about the Principal or DSL etc., please reach out to
+In case of allegation is made about the Principal or DSL or DDSL please contact the Cluster Vice President, Mr. Michael Guzder michael.guzder@gemseducation.com

-Mr. Michael Guzder, Vice President- Education on michael.guzder@gemseducation.ae